805 Newman Springs Road, Lincroft, NJ 07738

 Park Brochure & Map

-Park opens at 7 a.m.
-365 days a year, 6 a.m. for Marlu Lake fishing access.
+Park opens at 7 a.m. daily, year round; 6 a.m. for Marlu Lake fishing access.

 Thompson Park Visitor Center, former home of Geraldine Thompson (pictured below)